ArchiveTeam/grab-site/README.md

 *	`--igon`: Print all URLs being ignored to the terminal and dashboard.
 Can be changed during the crawl by `touch`ing or `rm`ing the `DIR/igoff` file.

+*	`--no-video`: Skip the download of videos by both mime type and file extension.
+	Skipped videos are logged to `DIR/skipped_videos`.
+Can be changed during the crawl by `touch`ing or `rm`ing the `DIR/video` file.

 *	`--no-sitemaps`: don't queue URLs from `sitemap.xml` at the root of the site.

 *	`--max-content-length=N`: Skip the download of any response that claims a